 Maya van Rossum is the Delaware Riverkeeper, the spokesperson for and leader of the Delaware Riverkeeper Network (DRN), a nonprofit environmental organization and vital force in the preservation, protection, and restoration of the Delaware River Watershed.

-She heads a team of dedicated staff and volunteers who monitor the river throughout the Watershed’s four states: New York, Pennsylvania, New Jersey, and Delaware and who advocate, educate, and litigate for protection, restoration, and change.
+Maya heads a team of dedicated staff and volunteers who monitor the river throughout the Watershed’s four states: New York, Pennsylvania, New Jersey, and Delaware.
+They also advocate, educate, and litigate for protection, restoration, and change.

 Maya is also a mother and stepmother to six children.
 Combined with being a “parent” to the longest undammed river east of the Mississippi, she has plenty to say about the importance of taking care of our waters.